hove-io/navitia/documentation/slate/source/includes/apis.md

 | `coverage/{region_id}/places/{id}`           | Information about places                                             |

-You can also combine `/coords` with other filter as :
+You can also combine `/coords` with other filter as:

 -   get [POIs](#poi) near a coordinate
 	- <https://api.navitia.io/v1/coverage/fr-idf/coords/2.377310;48.847002/pois?distance=1000>